 You could use this exercise in conjunction with a list of questions like the Proust Questionnaire.
 Come up with a character completely unlike you and imagine how they might answer the questions.

-Damon Knight has several similar exercises in his book,
+Damon Knight has several similar exercises in his book (affiliate link),

 Write a story about some painful episode in your own life, but transfer it to an invented person distinctly different from yourself.
 Change the character’s sex, age, occupation, or all three.
 Adapt the episode to your character’s nature and circumstances…